kasongoyo/kax-hours-select/README.md

-kaxHourSelectDirective
+kaxHoursSelectDirective
 ==========================

 Easy to use directive to add, update and remove hours(Day hours)!

 It uses 12-hour time.